Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Guidelines and Their Generalizability

 In general, based on our benchmark, we find that adding contextual features may not always increase STCFP prediction accuracy, and practitioners should carefully determine which features and modeling techniques are applied.

-\subsubsection{Contextual features guidelines}
+\subsubsection{Contextual Features Guidelines}

-(i) Weather, holiday, temporal position, and POIs could be considered in almost all kinds of STCFP scenarios.
+(i) Weather, holiday, temporal position, POIs, road, demographic, and spatial position could be considered in almost all kinds of STCFP scenarios.
 However, using more contextual features may not always result in better predictions. (ii) The feature combination of holiday and temporal position can provide more generalizable beneficial information.
 Additionally, temporal position and holiday features are easy to access and thus are prior recommended. (iii) Temporal position features are especially critical for short-interval prediction tasks.

-\subsubsection{Modeling techniques guidelines}
+\subsubsection{Modeling Techniques Guidelines}

 (i) Existing early joint modeling techniques (\emph{EarlyConcat} and \emph{EarlyAdd}) are not good enough to extract beneficial information from contextual features.
 That is to say, fusing context in the high-level layer of neural networks is a better choice rather than in the low-level layer. (ii) In the late fusion techniques, the embedding layers may work when the fusion methods are \emph{Concat} and \emph{Add}.
-But for \emph{Gating}, embedding layers may not be necessary. (iii) \emph{Gating} is a highly recommended context fusion method because it has the best generalizability across three scenarios and two state-of-the-art spatiotemporal neural network models. (iv) We recommend \emph{Raw-Gating} as the default technique to try when building a new spatiotemporal prediction neural network model.
+But for \emph{Gating}, embedding layers may not be necessary. (iii) \emph{Gating} is highly recommended for context fusion because it has the best generalizability across three scenarios and two state-of-the-art spatiotemporal neural network models. (iv) We recommend \emph{Raw-Gating} as the default technique to try when building a new spatiotemporal prediction neural network model.
 It not only has a good and generalizable performance across different experiment scenarios but also does not need to tune many fusing parameters (e.g., embedding size).